glitton/dive-with-sean/content/blog/littlecayman-march2023/index.md

 ![grouper](./grouper.jpg)

-<a href="https://generosalitton.smugmug.com/Little-Cayman-March-2023/" target="_blank">Here's more</a> of my favorite shots of the sea life in Little Caymen.
+<a href="https://generosalitton.smugmug.com/Little-Cayman-March-2023/" target="_blank">Here's more</a> of my favorite shots of the sea life in Little Cayman.
 I'll be back! :wave: